soda-arcade/smash-soda/README.md

 ## Chat Commands

 Below is a list of all the chat commands.
-Commands new to Smash Soda are in <span style="color:red">bold</span>.

 ##### General

+Standard guests, mods and the host can use these commands.

 |Command|Description|
 | ----------- | ----------- |
 |!bonk| Bonk another user on the head.